David Icke: Reception

 Interest in Icke's conspiracy theories is widespread and has cut across political, economic, and religious divides.
 His audiences hold a wide range of beliefs, uniting individuals, and left and right wing groups; from New Agers, and Ufologists, as well as the far-right Christian Patriot movement, and the neo-Nazi group Combat 18, which supports his writings.
 Icke has been considered an exemplar of the conspirituality trend of the merging of New Age and conspiracist worldviews.
 Icke's work is representative of a major global countercultural trend.
 American novelist Alice Walker is an admirer of Icke's writings, along with comedian Russell Brand, and musician Mick Fleetwood.
 Icke has emerged as a professional conspiracy theorist within a global counter-cultural movement that combines New World Order conspiracism, the truther movement and anti-globalisation, with an extraterrestrial conspiracist subculture.

-Antisemitism
+Accusations of antisemitism

 There is a strong strain of anti-Semitic conspiracy theorizing that makes ufological connections, including especially the work of Milton William Cooper (1991) and David Icke (e.g., 1997).
 Both are controversial but still well known in both right-wing conspiracist and ufological subcultures.